Jamie Benn Game Preview: Stars vs. Flames

-Jamie Benn and the Dallas Stars will face the Calgary Flames at 8:30 PM ET on Friday, at American Airlines Center.
-Prop bets for Benn in that upcoming Stars-Flames game are available, so check out our stats to help you.
+Jamie Benn and the Dallas Stars will be in action on Thursday at 9:00 PM ET, and they'll be up against the Calgary Flames.
+Prop bets for Benn are available, and we have information to help you make good calls.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.